 In the past decade, 5 of the 10 NCAA Tournament winners were "major conference" teams that also won their conference tournament.
 Since only 7 of the teams in the field were major conference winners (6 before the American Athletic Conference came around), a 50% hit rate from those 7 of 64 teams is extremely impressive.
 The sample is small, but it seems to point to the idea that no one "needs a loss" to go into the tournament hungry.
 Here are your major conference tourney winners this year:

 Defense Wins Championships

-As mentioned in the prior blog post, in the past 5 years, every national champion has been in the top 15 nationally in defensive efficiency and done that against top 20 offensive strength of schedules.
+In the past 6 years, every national champion has been in the top 15 nationally in defensive efficiency and done that against top 20 offensive strength of schedules.
 Here are the teams that could do that this year: